 The AT Program faculty understands that many college students need to work in order to put themselves through college.
 Students are permitted to work either on or off campus or participate in a program such as ROTC in addition to being in the AT Program.
 However, students must understand that it is their responsibility to manage their time and schedule work around their clinical obligations.
 If a student’s job affects his/her ability to complete the clinical experience portion of the Clinical Education, the student’s grade will be affected.
 Students who have a part-time job must complete an approval form each semester (found in the ATS Handbook, Appendix E).

 The AT Program is responsible for selecting, evaluating and training preceptors for all clinical sites.
 In addition, a formal Affiliation Agreement must be signed with all clinical sites prior to a student being placed for hands-on experience.
-The Clinical Coordinator must also physically visit the site at least twice per semester (or summer), so there will be limits as to where a student can be placed for a rotation.
+The Clinical Education Coordinator must also physically visit the site at least once a year, so there will be limits as to where a student can be placed for a rotation.

 Therefore, the student is required to initiate the deferral process in the first week of classes by meeting with the course instructor and the Clinical Education Coordinator.
 A written contract will be developed outlining how the rotation will be made up and must be signed by the student, the instructor, the Clinical Education Coordinator and the Head Coach (if the student is a student-athlete).